 - 1272-1307Edward I was king of England, and started having concentric castles built

 - 1642-51The English Civil War took place, and many castles were used by the royalists (supporters of King Charles) to defend themselves against the roundheads (supporters of Parliament).
-Castles captured by the roundheads were partly destroyed (called ‘slighting’) so they couldn’t be used again, and some castles weren’t ever repaired.
+Castles captured by the roundheads were partly destroyed (called ‘slighting’) so they couldn’t be used again, and some castles were never repaired

-- 1930Construction of Castle Drogo was finished – the last castle to be built in England
+- 1930The construction of Castle Drogo, the last castle to be built in England, ended

 Did you know?